avgustint/tower-clock-oled/readme.md

 ## **Wiring**

-Wiring diagram how to connect all reauired components.
+Wiring diagram how to connect all required components.

 ![image](https://github.com/avgustint/tower-clock/assets/9412797/83a2db21-fc10-48a3-97cc-b9a19ab0a652)